Queens Trucking Accident Lawyers Explain What Happens When a Fatigued Truck Driver Causing a Car Accident Due to Hours of Service Violations Hurts You

 Hours of service violations are not always obvious.
 This is because many times a truck driver will actually change his or her logbook or lie about hours resting or off duty.
 Sometimes the trucking company will actually help with these lies.
 It is also hard to demonstrate that a truck driver was tired or fatigued without a thorough investigation, especially a few years after the accident at trial.

-This is why you need an experienced and aggressive legal team like Cohen & Cohen Law Group, P.C. to protect your rights to compensation.
+This is why you need an experienced and aggressive legal team like COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. to protect your rights to compensation.
 Our Queens trucking accident lawyers can begin an investigation right away for you and your family to determine what hours of service rules a truck driver or trucking company may have violated.
 Learn what rights you have under New York law during a FREE consultation with our legal team.
 Call us today by dialing 800-247-8164 for a free case evaluation or use our convenient and easy-to-use contact us box available here to get started.